 There’s an unlikely but otherwise significant factor contributing to Israel’s tech and economic success – the military.

-Every young and able-bodied Israeli is subject to mandatory conscription to the Israel Defense Forces (IDF).
+Every young Israeli Jew is subject to mandatory conscription to the Israel Defense Forces (IDF).
 Israel is only one of the few countries in the world that conscript women or deploy them in combat roles.

 According to the book, Start-Up Nation: The Story of Israel’s Economic Miracle (2009) the IDF service provides the opportunities to develop a wide range of skills and make lifelong friends and potential business partners.
 The authors of the book also believe that the IDF service provides Israelis the experience in a quite un-hierarchical environment where intelligence and creativity are given higher importance.
 As the book writes, the IDF soldiers “have minimal guidance from the top, and are expected to improvise, even if this means breaking some rules.”
 While in the army, Israeli soldiers learned to think quickly and find solutions for problems even if they didn’t have the means to solve them.
 As a result, they learned to think out of the box.